chris-fison/aws-lz/README.md

 ## An AWS Landing Zone Project

-A great launchpad for anyone wanting to DevOps their TF code and make life a bit easier.
+A launchpad for anyone wanting to DevOps their TF code and make life a bit easier.

 I wanted to learn more about the DevOps lifecycle of how to manage IaC utilizing automation where possible.